aquarchitect/MyKit/README.md

 ### NOTES

-##### Naming Convention:
+##### Naming Convention
 - When passing a function as a variable, the input argument name should be a verb for `@noescaping` and a noun for `@escaping`.
 - Transforming method from one type to another is named as `map` and `flatMap` in order to be consistent with `Optional`, especially in the case of [`Promise`](Sources/Common/Utilities/Promise.swift) and [`Result`](Sources/Common/Utilities/Result.swift).

-##### Documenting
+##### Documentation Set
-Due to `jazzy` difficulties, the support for documentation set is __deprecated__.
-The attempt of the tool is still available at [gh-pages](http://aquarchitect.github.io/MyKit/).
-Meanwhile, a search for a better alternative continues.
+Due to `jazzy` difficulties, the support for documentation is now __deprecated__. .
+Meanwhile, the search for a better alternative continues.

-> The old implementation of `jazzy` combined with `travis-ci` can be found at [`Makefile`](https://github.com/aquarchitect/MyKit/blob/swift-legacy/Makefile)
+> The old `jazzy` and `travis-ci` combination's result and implementation can be found at [gh-pages](http://aquarchitect.github.io/MyKit/) and [`Makefile`](https://github.com/aquarchitect/MyKit/blob/swift-legacy/Makefile) respectively.

 ### ABOUT

-The library was originally just for organizing all of boilerplate codes in Swift development.
-However, over the years it has been growing quickly and becomes an essential arsenal in my workflow.
-If there is a __generic__ implementation of a problem, it likely will end up here.
+The library was originally just for organizing all of the Swift boilerplate codes.
+However, over the years it has been growing quickly and becomes an essential arsenal in my development workflow.
+If there is a __generic__ implementation for a problem, it likely will end up here.

 > Difference between __Library__ and __Framework__:
 > - _Framework_ call you